 General Career Resources

 During your two-year program, a variety of professional development programs will be available to you.
-Wharton’s EMBA Career Team services include skill development, such as networking, social media, and industry and company research, as well as panel and speaker presentations covering various topics relevant to today’s marketplace and student interests.
-Our general coaching programming begins in your second term and includes:
+Wharton’s EMBA Career Management office provides skill development, such as networking, social media, and industry and company research, as well as panel and speaker presentations covering various topics relevant to today’s marketplace and student interests.
+Our general coaching programming includes:

 - Resume review

 - The Wharton Job Board

 Wharton’s Career Management office brings a wide range of experience that provides you with practical and actionable guidance, supporting each step of your career exploration, planning, transition, and job search.

 - Significant marketplace experience in career and executive coaching, human resources, and executive search, adding value to all facets of your career process.